HarryShomer/Hockey-Scraper/README.md

 Then open up the command line or terminal and navigate over to where the folder is placed on your computer.
-For example let's say that the folder is placed in a directory called 'Hockey', you would then (on a mac) open up your terminal and type:
+For example let's say that the folder is placed in a directory called 'Hockey', you would then (in a in OSX or Linux) open up your terminal and type:

 ```
 cd /Users/Username/Hockey/Scrape